-- To peel peaches bring a large pot of water to boil.
+- To peel, peaches bring a large pot of water to boil.
 Add peaches and boil for 1-2 minutes.
 Then transfer to cold water.
 Peel skin easily off the flesh.
 Deseed the peaches and chop them roughly.
 Pro tip: You can peel peaches with a knife.
-Skinning peaches is optional, you simply chop peaches with skin too.
+Skinning peaches is optional, you simply chop peaches with skin too if blending the jam.

 - Then mash peaches with a potato masher.
 Cook further on slow heat for about ten minutes until thick.
 Protip: you can blend peaches and add cinnamon or vanilla too for more flavor.

 - To test consistency put a large drop of jam on a cold plate.
 Wait for 30 secs to cool then hold the plate horizontally.
 If the jam is flowing through the plate immediately continue cooking for 5 more minutes.
 And if it sets then stop cooking.
 Jam is ready.

 - Then ladle the hot jam to clean dry jars.
 Let the jam cool completely to room temperature then place the lids.
 Store jam in the fridge or freezer.
 See notes for storage and sterilization instructions.